 I know, I know, I’m overthinking, I’m getting carried away as I usually do (you should all be used to that by now) but this change is bigger than any of the others we’ve had to face so far.
 Losing the dummy?
 Easy (eventually) Potty training?
 Piece of, er, piss.
 Pre-school?
 Not as bad as I thought.
 I took most of those in my stride but you have been my sidekick for 4 years now.
 When I gave up work I didn’t really know what I was letting myself in for.
 I wasn’t sure how I would manage every day with a baby with little or no adult conversation but it turned out to be the best thing I ever did!
 I know how lucky I am to have your Daddy who is in a job where it allowed me to do this and how I am now even luckier to be able to work from home.
 I have appreciated all this time we’ve had together, it’s something I could never get back so I’m glad I didn’t miss it and, if I could change one thing (ok a few things), it would be to have soaked it all that little bit more, to have worried less and shrugged those annoying little things off more.
 If I had known what I know now I would have just held that teeny tiny baby a little longer…

-Yes, I am a bit of an emotional (probably also hormonal) crazy Mum right now but I am pretty sure there are a lot of us sat at home right now dreading the thought of buying a uniform, going shoe shopping, thinking about the start of homework, the daily school runs but most of all, the gaping hole in the home between 9 and 3 every single weekday.
+Yes, I am a bit of an emotional (probably also hormonal) crazy Mum right now but I am pretty sure there are a lot of us sat at home right now dreading the thought of buying a uniform, going shoe shopping, thinking about the start of homework, the daily school runs, the school fundraisers, but most of all, the gaping hole in the home between 9 and 3 every single weekday.